 Environmental consultants give advice on environmental matters.
 They work on areas such as the effects of new developments on the environment, the control of pollution and noise, the effects of agriculture or recreation on plants and wildlife, the effect of climate change and the conservation of rare or protected species such as ospreys and bats.

 You could be:

-- assessing the environmental impact of proposed major new developments such as industrial plants, roads, electricity pylons and wind farms
+carrying out environmental impact assessments (EIAs) for proposed major new developments such as industrial plants, roads, electricity pylons and wind farms

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work and what aspect of the environment you specialise in

 the size of company or organisation you work for

 Starting salaries for qualified environmental consultants tend to be between £22,000 and £25,000 a year.
 With experience, this can rise to around £35,000 a year.
 Higher salaries are possible with postgraduate qualifications.
 Principal consultants can earn up to £55,000 a year.

 You would work in an office doing desk research and writing reports.

 However, you would spend part of your time visiting a variety of sites in town or country.